florisoft/User.Manuals/AZURE/Setup connection to Azure workspace.md

 Follow the steps below to install the Authenticator app.

-10. Open the App store (App Store in case of iPhone or Google Play Store in case of Android) on a smartphone.<br><br>
+10. Open the App store (App Store in case of iPhone or Google Play Store in case of Android) on a smartphone.

-11. Search for the Microsoft Authenticator app.<br><br>
+11. Search for the Microsoft Authenticator app.

-12. Press the app icon in the search results.<br><br>
+12. Press the app icon in the search results.

-13. Press the install option in the app store to install the app.<br><br>
+13. Press the install option to install the app.

 Probably there are any confirmation windows.
 Every time confirm any question to start the download.

 When the download is finished the icon of the Authenticator app is placed on the app screen of the smartphone.

-14. Open the Microsoft Authenticator by pressing its icon on the smartphone.<br><br>
+14. Open the Microsoft Authenticator by pressing its icon on the smartphone.

 15. Press the Accept button in the Authenticator app to confirm the privacy settings.

 Keep the toggle for **help improving the Authenticator app and share app use information** to its default setting: off.

-16. Press the Continue button to proceed.<br><br>
+16. Press the Continue button to proceed.

-17. Press the Skip button (upper right corner of Authenticator app) to continue.<br><br>
+17. Press the Skip button (upper right corner of Authenticator app) to continue.

-18. Press the Add account button in the **Are you ready to add your first account?** screen.<br><br>
+18. Press the Add account button in the **Are you ready to add your first account?** screen.

-19. Choose the Work- of schoolaccount option.<br><br>
+19. Choose the Business- or schoolaccount option.

-20. Choose the QR-code scannen option.<br><br>
+20. Choose the QR-code scannen option.

-21. Optional: allow the Authenticator app to access the smartphone camera.<br><br>
+21. Allow the Authenticator app to access the smartphone camera if needed.

 22. Scan the QR code in the sceen. (no. 11)

 ![](pop-up.assets/2024-05-22-10-10-33.png)

-23. Optional: allow the Authenticator app to send notification messages.
+23. Allow the Authenticator app to send notification messages if needed.

 If the QR-code scans correctly the screen below shows:

 ![](pop-up.assets/2024-05-22-10-34-44.png)

-24. Press the Next button to continue. (no. 12)<br><br>
+24. Press the Next button to continue. (no. 12)

+>**The screen below does not always appear.
+If it does not appear, click the Next button(s) to continue.**

 ![](pop-up.assets/2024-05-22-10-40-07.png)

-25. Choose the correct country in the drop down list. (no. 13)<br><br>
+25. Choose the correct country in the drop down list. (no. 13)

-26. Fill in the mobile phone number in the adjacent field. (no. 14)<br><br>
+26. Fill in the mobile phone number in the adjacent field. (no. 14)

-27. Choose the Receive a code option. (no. 15)<br><br>
+27. Choose the Receive a code option. (no. 15)

-28. Click the Next button to continue. (no. 16)<br><br>
+28. Click the Next button to continue. (no. 16)

-If everything goes right a code will be sent to the phone number filled in at step 26.<br><br>
+If everything goes right a code will be sent to the phone number filled in at step 26.

-29. Fill in the code in the concerning field on the smartphone or the Remote Desktop app.<br><br>
+29. Fill in the code in the concerning field on the smartphone or the Remote Desktop app.

-If everything goes well the account becomes visibile in the Authenticator app
+If everything goes well the account becomes visibile in the Authenticator app.

-The same time the Florisoft Azure workspace is loaded in the Remote Desktop app.
+At the same time the Florisoft Azure workspace is loaded in the Remote Desktop app.
 When this is finished the Remote Desktop app looks something like this:

 ![](pop-up.assets/2024-05-22-12-24-46.png)

-All steps from chapters one and twee needs to be done on every workstation where Florisoft is used.
+All steps from chapters one and two needs to be done on every computer/device where Florisoft is used.
 However, it only needs to be done once.

 ## 3. Starting the Florisoft software from Remote Desktop
 This chapter describes the steps neccesary to start the Florisoft software from the Azure Workspace.